oaobielodan/First-Programming-Assignment-Lola-Sachin/README.md

 ## Lola's App - Cooking Playlist

-This appliction allows users to upload a pdf (of a recipe) and recive a playlist recommendation based on the total cook time of the recipe.
+This application allows users to upload a pdf (of a recipe) and recive a playlist recommendation based on the total cook time of the recipe.

 ## Sahcin's App - Expense Tracker